teh0xqb/availity-review/README.md

 #### Solution:

+- Used a theme (orange color, light background) and feel in line with what I saw at <https://availity.com>.
 - See `./registration-ui/` for the application, bootstrapped with create-react-app.
 - See `./doc/registration.png` and other screenshots of the running application.
 - See `./doc/README.md` for development notes on these exercises (mostly registration-ui).